nweiyue/tp/docs/UserGuide.md

 2. Download the latest `atas.jar` from [here](https://github.com/AY2021S1-CS2103T-W16-4/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for your ATAS.
-All the data related to ATAS will be stored here.
+3. Copy the file to the folder you want to use as the home folder for your **ATAS**.
+All the data related to **ATAS** will be stored here.

 4. Double-click the file to start the app.
 The GUI similar to the below image should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![StartPage](images/StartPage.png)